nileshjawarkar/obsidian/Java-EE-8/Sections/08 - Qualifiers, Producers.md

 	- the objects require some custom initialisation that is not performed by the bean constructor
 - @Produces - Annotation can used to decorate the method, filed to mark them as producer.

-In "CarResourceV2", we are using some Color as defaultColor.
-But Color is Enum not a bean.
-In such cases, we can use producers.
+In "CarResourceV2", we are using some Color RED as default color.
+We can inject that default color using CDI, but note that Color is Enum not a bean.
+In such cases, we can use producers to produce those default values.

 Here we created a class with method which is marked with Produces annotation.

 ``` java
 package com.nnj.learn.javaee8.control;